Michaelangel007/apple2_hgr_font_tutorial/README.md

     036C:60          RTS
 ```

 One thing when writing 6502 assembly is to pay attention to _all_ optimization opportunities due to the slow ~1 MHz of the 6502.
 Since we only need to modify the upper few bits instead of doing a bulky subtraction `SEC SBC` we might be tempted to see if there is a faster and/or smaller alternative.
-We just need to be careful that our optimization is "shuffling" the bits _behaves_ around in the _exact_ same way at the end of the day. i.e. The Right Place at the Right Time.
+We just need to be careful that our optimization is "shuffling" the bits around _behaves_ in the _exact_ same way at the end of the day. i.e. "The Right Place at the Right Time."

 The problem is we want to see if we can _simply_ the transform of TmpHi after 8 scanlines (basically reset the cursor back to the original scanline before we drew all 8 scanlines of the glyph):